Peaceman-Rachford splitting for a class of nonconvex optimization problems: Applications

 In our experiments, we generate $50$ random instances as described above for each pair of $(m,n)$, where $m\in \{100, 200, 300, 400,500\}$ and $n\in \{4000,5000,6000\}$.
-We report our results in Table~\ref{t1}, where we present the number of iterations averaged over the $50$ instances, the largest and smallest function values at termination,\footnote{For both methods, we report $\frac12 d_C^2(z^t)$.} and also the number of successes and failures in identifying a sparse solution of the linear system.\footnote{We declare a failure if the function value at termination is above $10^{-6}$, and a success if the value is below $10^{-12}$.} These settings are exactly the same as the experiments carried out in \cite[Section~5]{LiPong14_2}.
-One can observe that the DR splitting method outperforms the PR splitting method in terms of the solution quality.
+We report our results in Tables~\ref{t1} and \ref{t2}, where we present the number of iterations averaged over the $50$ instances, the largest and smallest function values at termination,\footnote{For both methods, we report $\frac12 d_C^2(z^t)$.} and also the number of successes and failures in identifying a sparse solution of the linear system.\footnote{We declare a failure if the function value at termination is above $10^{-6}$, and a success if the value is below $10^{-12}$.} We also present the average number of iterations for successful instances (${\rm iter_s}$) and failed instances (${\rm iter_f}$).

+In Table~\ref{t1}, we compare our PR splitting method with ${\rm DR}_{150}$.
+One can observe that this version of DR splitting method outperforms the PR splitting method in terms of the solution quality in this setting.
 However, the PR splitting method is consistently faster and its performance becomes comparable with the DR splitting method for easier instances (larger $m$ and smaller $n/m$).

+We also present in Table~\ref{t2} the numerical results for ${\rm DR}_{50}$ and ${\rm DR}_{100}$.
+One can see that the DR splitting method becomes faster (while still slower than the PR splitting method) for these two smaller initial $\gamma$, at the price of fewer successful instances.